sashadt/docs/docs/troubleshooting.md

+Troubleshooting Guide
 ===============================
-## Online Analytics Service (OAS)

-### Handling High Ingestion Rate in OAS

-Usually, OAS consumes the Kafka topic data as soon as it is available from upstream.
-However, if it cannot cope with the incoming rate, there can be failures in the **Input** operator.
-To avoid such issues, the following approaches are suggested:

- - **OlapParser Operator partitioning**

-   OlapParser operator can be partitioned, if the ingestion rate is very high.
-For example,  for creating 4 partitions, the property      ***dt.operator.OlapParser.attr.PARTITIONER*** can be used with value as ***com.datatorrent.common.partitioner.StatelessPartitioner:4***

- - **Increase Retention period for kafka topic**

-   If OAS is overloaded and not processing the data at the same rate as upstream, the retention period for the kafka topic can be increased.
-This gives sufficient time for OAS to process all the topic data.

- - **Specify 'auto.offset.reset' consumer property**

-   There can be cases where OAS is unable to keep pace with the upstream and the older data in Kafka topic gets expired because of  the  retention policy that is set before getting processed by OAS.
-In such cases the OAS **Input** operator may fail.
-To avoid this failure, the consumer property ***dt.operator.Input.prop.consumerProps(auto.offset.reset)*** can be set in OAS with value as ***earliest***.
-With this property, in case of older topic data expiry, the offset used for reading the data is ***earliest***  that is whichever oldest offset that is currently available with the topic.
-This avoids the Input operator failure but also involves some loss of data.
-**Caution**: This is not the recommended approach,  as it may result in data loss without any notification.

-## Download
+# DataTorrent RTS Download

-###  Where can I get DataTorrent RTS software?
+##  Where can I download DataTorrent RTS software?

 DataTorrent RTS software can be downloaded from [https://www.datatorrent.com/download/](https://www.datatorrent.com/download)

 The following deployment options are available for downloading DataTorrent RTS:
 - **DataTorrent RTS - Sandbox Appliance**
 - **DataTorrent RTS - Installable Binary**
 - **DataTorrent RTS - Cloud Instance**

-###  What are the DT licenses that can be obtained with subscription?
+##  What are the DT licenses that can be obtained with subscription?
 Refer to [http://docs.datatorrent.com/Licensing/#datatorrent-licensing](http://docs.datatorrent.com/Licensing/#datatorrent-licensing)

-###  How do I confirm the package downloaded correctly?
+##  How do I confirm whether the package has downloaded correctly?

 You can verify the downloaded DataTorrent RTS package by comparing with MD5 sum.
-The command to get md5 sum of downloaded package:
+The command to get md5 sum of the downloaded package:

     # md5sum <DT_RTS_Package>

 Compare the result with MD5 sum posted on the product download page.

-###  How do I download the DataTorrent RTS package using CLI?
+##  How do I download the DataTorrent RTS package using CLI?

 Use following curl command to download DataTorrent RTS package:

     curl -LSO <DT_RTS_download_link>

-We recommend using ‘curl’ instead of ‘wget’, which lacks chunked transfer encoding support, potentially resulting in corrupted downloads.
+It is recommended to use `curl` instead of `wget` which lacks chunked transfer encoding support and which can potentially result in corrupted downloads.

-###  What are the prerequisites of DataTorrent RTS ?
+##  What are the prerequisites of DataTorrent RTS ?

 DataTorrent RTS platform has following Hadoop cluster requirements:

 -   Operating system supported by Hadoop distribution
--   Hadoop (2.2 or above) cluster with HDFS, YARN configured.
-Make sure hadoop executable available in PATH variable
+-   Hadoop (2.6 or above) cluster with YARN, HDFS configured.
+Make sure hadoop executable is available in the PATH variable.
 -   Java 7 or 8 as supported by Hadoop distribution
 -   Minimum of 8G RAM available on the Hadoop cluster
 -   Permissions to create HDFS directory for DataTorrent user
 -   Google Chrome or Safari to access dtManage (DataTorrent UI console)

-###  Where can I start from after downloading DataTorrent RTS?
+##  Where do I start after downloading DataTorrent RTS?

 -   After successful download of DataTorrent RTS, make sure all prerequisites are satisfied.
--   You will need to install DataTorrent RTS on Hadoop cluster using the downloaded installer.
+-   You must install DataTorrent RTS on the Hadoop cluster using the downloaded installer.
 Refer to [installation guide](installation.md)
--   Once installed, you will be prompted to proceed to dtManage, the DataTorrent management console, where you will be able to launch and manage applications.
+-   Once installed, you are prompted to proceed to dtManage, the DataTorrent management console, where you can launch and manage applications.

-###  What are the supported Hadoop distribution by DataTorrent RTS?
+##  What are the supported Hadoop distribution by DataTorrent RTS?

 DataTorrent RTS is a Hadoop 2.x native application and is fully integrated with YARN and HDFS providing tight integration with any